Aged-related Macular Degeneration (ARMD).

 Symptoms of Macular Degeneration

 There is no pain associated with dry or wet macular degeneration.
+Vision

-Vision loss usually occurs gradually and typically affects both eyes at different
+loss usually occurs gradually and typically affects both eyes at different

 rates.
-Sometimes only one eye loses vision while the other eye continues to see
+Sometimes only one eye loses vision while the other eye continues

-may remain clear.
+peripheral vision may remain clear.

 |